Remaining Civil in an Uncivil Society

 Place: Business Building Room 125

-Speaker: Dr. Kathryn Short, Professor of Education.
+Speaker: Dr. Troy Hinrichs, Professor of Criminal Justice.
 California Baptist University.

 Admission is free, please complete the form below to register for the event.